bofengb/data-visualization-infographic/README.md

 ## Description

+Infographics use diagrams and text to highlight the underlying relationships in the data and tell the interesting stories to customers.

-The goal of the project is to discuss how efficient the company's customer support is.
+> The goal of the project is to discuss how efficient the company's customer support is.
 We realize this from THREE aspects.

 - __Are the customers satisfied?__